MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/join-viva-engage.md

 ## How to join Viva Engage

-To join the partner community on Viva Engage, you must be an member of the Microsoft Partner Network (MPN) and have a valid MPN ID.
+Before you can join the partner community on Viva Engage, you must be an member of the [Microsoft Partner Network (MPN) with valid MPN ID.
+[Learn more about becoming a partner](https://partner.microsoft.com/en-us/partnership).

 Once you have an MPN ID, you can join Viva Engage in one of the following two ways: